 A company MAR Limited has been set up by horticultural interests, including Mangatu Blocks, Kaiaponi Farms, Leaderbrand and some smaller firms.
 This group is planning how they can use the findings of the MAR trial for future development.

 Gisborne District Council has only committed to the trial to see if it will work.

-Background - what is the aquifer and why is it declining?
+What is the aquifer and why is it declining?

 The Makauri aquifer is the largest underneath the Poverty Bay Flats, extending from Kaiteratahi down to Makaraka and spanning both sides of the Waipaoa River.